-We offer free weekly 90-minute lessons taught by native or near-native speakers at six different levels* for those interested in learning German.
+We offer weekly 90-minute lessons taught by native or near-native speakers at six different levels* for those interested in learning German.
 Through our work with the German Academic Exchange Service (DAAD), we also offer students help with writing German job applications, CVs and cover letters.

 Aside from museum and concert visits, we organise a number of speaker events with politicians, economists, journalists or other experts in their fields.
-In Spring 2017, we will host our fourth annual German Summit.

 During the February Reading Week, we give our members the opportunity to visit Berlin with the society to experience the capital’s rich culture, history and night-life.